 So, in 2016, when Sub-Saharan Africa was hit by intense droughts, bought upon by one of the strongest El Niño events ever recorded, it was the smallholder farmers’ livelihoods that were disproportionately devastated.

 Regrettably, these types of extreme weather events are likely to become the new normal in our permanently changed climate and, without access to effective irrigation, the smallholder farming sector is facing an existential threat.
 This is further reflected in the low numbers of young people adopting farming, who can no longer rely on the family farming business as a primary source of income.

 The consequences of diminishing smallholder agriculture would be felt worldwide.
 These farmers feed 70% of the world’s 824 million food insecure people—a number set to increase as the population rises.
 Supporting the smallholder farming industry is literally vital then, for meeting global food demands.

 Finding a solution

-Ambitious government-led irrigation schemes have unfortunately been unsuccessful.
+Ambitious government-led irrigation sustainability schemes have unfortunately been unsuccessful.
 And manual irrigation methods are labour and time inefficient, creating more problems than they solve.
-By far the most harmful products though, are fossil-fuel powered pumps.
+By far the most harmful products though are fossil-fuel powered pumps.
 In addition to producing further carbon emissions, they lock farmers into recurring maintenance and fuel payments.
-Farmers are then unable to make profits from their produce.
+Farmers are then unable to make profits from their produce, affecting sustainability.
 Improved access and availability to water pumps for irrigation is just the start.